Republic of Mali

 Mali's armed forces number some 7,000 and are under the control of the Minister of Armed Forces and Veterans.
 The Gendarmerie and local police forces (under the Ministry of Territorial Administration and Security) maintain internal security.
 In the sixties and seventies, Mali's army and air force relied primarily on the Soviet Union for materiel and training.
 A few Malians receive military training in the United States, France, and Germany.
 Military expenditures total about 13% of the national budget.

 U.S.-Malian relations are excellent and expanding.
 They are based on shared goals of averting suffering and strengthening democracy.
 The bilateral agenda is dominated by efforts to increase broad-based growth, improve health and educational facilities, promote the sustainable use of natural resources, reduce the population growth rate, counter the spread of highly infectious diseases, encourage regional stability, build peacekeeping capabilities, institutionalize respect for human rights, and strengthen democratic institutions in offering good governance.
 Mali currently is a small market for U.S. trade and investment, but there is potential for considerable growth as its economy expands.

-Mali is a leading regional partner in the Global War on Terrorism.
-Mali also serves as an important laboratory for testing new anti-malaria medicines for use by American citizen travelers and for research that will have an Africa-wide impact.
+Mali also serves as an important laboratory for testing new anti-malaria medicines for use by American citizen travelers and for research which will have an Africa-wide impact.
 USAID, Peace Corps, and other U.S. Government programs play a significant role in fostering sustainable economic and social development.
-USAID programs also strengthen efforts to consolidate the peace process in northern Mali and the region's socioeconomic and political integration.
-Defense Department security assistance programs and training support help permit Mali to achieve its potential in international peacekeeping and counter-terrorism efforts.
+USAID programs also strengthen efforts to consolidate the peace process in North Mali and the region's socioeconomic and political integration.
+Defense Department security assistance programs and training support help permit Mali to achieve its potential in international peacekeeping efforts.

 Principal U.S. Officials